longwarriors/linux-synch/README.md

 # linux-synch
-cuQuantum openfermi must be on ubuntu
+A synchronize folder for projects rely on cuQuantum / openFermi must be on ubuntu